Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 5 November 2024 03.25.08 UTC
+- WIB: Selasa, 5 November 2024 04.23.01 UTC
-- WITA: Selasa, 5 November 2024 04.25.08 UTC
+- WITA: Selasa, 5 November 2024 05.23.01 UTC
-- WIT: Selasa, 5 November 2024 05.25.08 UTC
+- WIT: Selasa, 5 November 2024 06.23.01 UTC

 Kutipan Inspiratif:
-"Coming together is a beginning; keeping together is progress; working together is success."
+"Friendship is the hardest thing in the world to explain.
+Its not something you learn in school.
+But if you havent learned the meaning of friendship you really havent learned anything."

-Kategori: success
+Kategori: friendship